 Success of Adventure Therapy

 Even though adventure therapy has only formally been structured as a method of treatment for various substance abuse and mental health disorders, there have been upwards of 197 studies to help support its effectiveness.
-And, the collective results affirm the success of adventure therapy (especially in the short-term) for improving outcomes for individuals with both substance abuse and mental health disorders.
+And, the collective results affirm the success of adventure therapy (especially in the short-term) in creating positive outcomes for individuals with both substance abuse and mental health disorders.

 Is Adventure Therapy Right For You (or a Loved One?)

 If you feel that you or a loved one might have a SUD or mental health disorder, you are not alone.
-The best way to determine what type of treatment is most effective for each person is to consult with a professional experienced mental health/substance abuse care provider.
+The best way to determine what type of therapeutic approaches are most effective for each person is to consult with a professional and experienced mental health/substance abuse care provider.
 Futures routinely helps people with a variety of addiction and mental-health-related conditions, offering compassionate and comprehensive treatment.
 Our licensed clinical professionals provide personalized approaches, including inpatient detoxification and residential treatment, and outpatient services.